bradhowes/AUv3Support/README.md

 # Overview

 Swift package containing useful code for AUv3 app extensions.
-There are three products so far in this package:
+There are four products so far in this package:

 - AUv3-Support -- collection of extensions and classes for both the AudioUnit components that is packaged as an AUv3 app extension and the host app that contains it.
 Because it will be linked to the AUv3 app